dbca-wa/wastd/docs/business_analysts.rst

 :ref:`data-analysis-animal-life-cycle` illustrates M-C-R analysis.

-REQ The system could maintain the location and processing status of samples taken from a tagged (or stranded) turtle.
+REQ The system should maintain the location and processing status of physical samples (biopsy, histology, etc.) taken from a tagged (or stranded) turtle.

+REQ The solution should allow adding new groups of measurements as required.
+E.g., blood samples may return e.g. 30 defined biochemical measurements per turtle.
+The solution should have a way to add those defined fields explicitly, so that the data can be accessed in a structured way.
+This paves the way for queries like "what is the mean / SD / min / max blood sugar level for flatback turtles".

 Use cases: